Blake-Madden/Wisteria-Dataviz/README.md

 About
 =============================

-Wisteria Dataviz is data visualization library based on [wxWidgets](https://github.com/wxWidgets/wxWidgets), with a focus on statistics and social sciences.
+Wisteria Dataviz is a data visualization toolkit based on [wxWidgets](https://github.com/wxWidgets/wxWidgets), with a focus on statistics and social sciences.
-It includes features such as:
+It ships in two forms:

+- A stable C++ **library** that can be embedded into any wxWidgets application
+- A stand-alone **application** (currently in alpha release) for building graphical reports interactively, with no coding required

+Library features include:

 - Numerous built-in graphs (refer to the `Wisteria::Graphs` namespace for a full list)
 - Interface for displaying tabular data